Science, history and literacy days set in Skelton Grange’s beautiful nature space and eco-building.

 If children in your class don’t have these then we do have a limited number of waterproof coats and trousers, wellies and warm fleece jackets that they can borrow for the day.

 Everyone needs to bring a packed lunches and there will be an indoor space available, as well as picnic blankets for if the weather is nice.

 We strongly recommend that you arrange a preliminary visit when you book your trip if you haven’t been here before.
 This will allow you to have a good look around, find out exactly what the day involves, carry out your own safety assessment and ask any questions and let us know about any special requirements you may have.

-At the end of your visit we will give you an evaluation form to complete.
-This helps us ensure that we continue to provide high quality visits for schools that are suitable for your needs.
+At the end of your visit, we will give you an evaluation form to complete.
+This will help us to ensure that we continue to provide high-quality visits for schools that are suitable for your needs.

 Our full-day or twilight courses for school staff and childminders can be delivered either in your own setting or at Skelton Grange.
 Current courses include Raising Standards by Teaching Numeracy & Literacy Outside; Making the Most of the School Grounds; Environmental Games; Nature Play for Early Years or for Childminders.
 Open courses are detailed on our courses and events page, but many schools prefer to arrange sessions for their own staff or with partner schools.